Princeton Municipal Light Department

-Welcome to Princeton, MA's electric light utility—providing dependable, economical power by and for our town's homes and businesses.
+Welcome to Princeton, MA's electric light utility.
+We provide dependable, economical power by and for our town's homes and businesses.

 PMLD REBATES, DISCOUNTS & INCENTIVES

-Incentives/Rebates are now being offered on Electric Vehicles—Chevy Bolt, Nissan Leaf and Leaf Plus, the Electric Vehicle Smart Charging Program and the Plug-In Hybrid Electric Vehicle Charger Program—plus more!
-Learn about them all.
+Check out PMLD's Electric Vehicle Smart Charging Program and the Plug-In Hybrid Electric Vehicle Charger Program—plus more!
+Learn more about EV offers.

-These great Rebates, Discounts and Incentives are a collaborative effort between PMLD and the Massachusetts Municipal Wholesale Energy Company (MMWEC) as part of the HELPS Energy Conservation Program.BEGIN SAVING
+These Rebates, Discounts and Incentives are a collaborative effort between PMLD and the Massachusetts Municipal Wholesale Energy Company (MMWEC) as part of the NEXTZERO Energy Conservation Program.BEGIN SAVING

 PMLD's Mission Statement